 - Students who participate in this program work an average of 15 hours per week.

 - General wage policies are established by the University within the guidelines established by the U.S. Department of Labor and U.S. Department of Education.

 - Work-study students are NOT eligible for fringe benefits such as holiday, vacation, or sick pay.

 - Each office that employs work-study students provides job descriptions.

-Other Student EmploymentDBU provides employment services to students through the Career Services Office located on the second floor of the Learning Center.
+Other Student EmploymentDBU provides employment services to students through the Career Services Office located on the first floor of the Dean Learning Center.

 Students are encouraged to make use of these services for assistance in locating part-time employment on or off campus.